-- learn how to take turns and follow directions
+- learn how to take turns, work in groups, and follow directions

 - develop logic, spelling, and math skills

 - exercise knowledge in current events, geography, history, sports, and the arts

 Without being given the opportunity to explore who they are through games, children will find school and social settings more difficult to enjoy as they mature into adults!

 Children Who Are Prepared Turn Into Productive Adults